The Long Haired Rottweiler: Dog Hairdressing (Detailed Care)

 The Rottweiler is a breed of dog that needs specific care, although not more or less than other breeds.
 Assuming that everyone wants the best for their dog, the process is much simpler than it seems as long as the needs of the animal come first.

 As you have already seen, the best way to maintain the health of this breed is to follow the guidelines regarding vaccinations and visits to the veterinarian.
-In general, it is a strong breed with a life expectancy greater than that of other similar breeds, so it will only be necessary to pay attention to these issues in order to enjoy a faithful friend for many years.
+In general, he is a strong breed with a life expectancy greater than that of other similar breeds, so it will only be necessary to pay attention to these issues to enjoy a faithful friend for many years.

-The rottweiler requires a high level of physical and mental exercise to expend energy, stay agile and avoid stress.
+The Rottweiler requires a high level of physical and mental exercise to expend energy, stay agile and avoid stress.
 You will need to run as well as walk, and also do different activities that pique your interest.
-A bored dog will be an unhappy dog, and the rottweiler's intelligence means that he tends to get bored easily.
+A bored dog will be an unhappy dog, and Rottweiler's intelligence means that he tends to get bored quickly.

 Education is the other important task that any Rottweiler owner must carry out since he acquires the puppy.
-His temperament is docile, but also brave and powerful, so it is necessary to be able to find the right balance so that the dog is always contained and behaves perfectly.
+His temperament is docile but also brave and powerful, so it is necessary to find the right balance so that the dog is always contained and behaves perfectly.

-If you want to share your life with a Rottweiler, it is important that you go to an experienced breeder in the breed, who can offer you all the guarantees of the puppy's health, and who can advise you on everything you need regarding their needs and temperament. .
-Remember that this is a dog that you have to know how to understand and handle, but if you do it correctly, you will be able to enjoy an incomparable companion for a long time.
+Suppose you want to share your life with a Rottweiler.
+In that case, it is important that you go to an experienced breeder in the breed, who can offer you all the guarantees of the puppy's health, and who can advise you on everything you need regarding their needs and temperament.
+Remember that this is a dog that you have to know how to understand and handle.
+Still, if you do it correctly, you will be able to enjoy an incomparable companion for a long time.